chromatone/spectrogram/README.md

 - Vite
 - UnoCSS

-We use [audioMotion-analyzer](https://github.com/hvianna/audioMotion-analyzer) for the actual audio analysis and pure HTML canvas to draw the spectrogram.
+We use [audioMotion-analyzer](https://github.com/hvianna/audioMotion-analyzer) by Henrique Avila Vianna for the actual audio analysis and pure HTML canvas to draw the spectrogram.